 When considering the designation of a polling place, we must have regard to the accessibility needs of disabled persons.

 Recommendations

-- 8. It is recommended:- - That the Cabinet note the statutory duty to undertake the review of polling districts, poling places and access arrangements and endorse the process and timescales outlined in the Appendices to this report. - That the Council be recommended to authorise the Cabinet to take any necessary action in connection with the review and that a further report be submitted to the Cabinet on 31st October, 2007.
+9. That the Cabinet be authorised to take any necessary action in connection with the review and that a further report be submitted to the Cabinet at its meeting to be held on 31st October, 2007.